hmjatt/Airbnb-Experiences-ReactJS/README.md

 ### About ℹ️

  A clone of **`Airbnb Experiences`** page, created to practice `ReactJS`.
 It comprises of  some static images and a list of `Experiences` created dynamically from data in an `array`.
-While creating this project I learned about `React Props`, `Creating Components from an Array`, using `Mapping Components`, etc. After creating the project, deployed it to `github-pages` :bird: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :infinity:
+While creating this project I learned about `React Props`, `Creating Components from an Array`, using `Mapping Components`, etc. After creating the project, deployed it to `github-pages` :bird: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :ocean:

 ### Technologies Used 💻